Skip to main content

 Themes

 Doodle apps can use Themes to create a consistent look and behavior across their Views.
 Doodle has built-in support for a Native and Basic theme (which has a light and dark variant).
-The NativeTheme styles controls like buttons, text fields, and scroll panels using the system default styles and behaviors.
+The NativeTheme (Web, Desktop) styles controls like buttons, text fields, and scroll panels using the system default styles and behaviors.
 The BasicTheme provides a customizable foundation to further build on.

 The following app shows a List of numbers that are visualized as custom Labels.
-These are all themed dynamically based on the OS dark vs light setting and the Spinner control that manages which theme is selected.
+These are all themed dynamically based on the OS dark vs light setting and the SpinButton control that manages which theme is selected.

 tip